 In these times of casual air travel it’s hard for many of us to imagine a Golden Age of Commercial Aviation, when flying was still seen as a glamorous leisure activity of the rich and famous.
 And yet, exactly such was the case around the middle of the twentieth century, during the economic boom times which followed World War 2.
 With behemoth brands like Pan American, Trans World Airlines, and others battling for dominance of the commercial skies, the three decades between 1950 and 1980 saw countless unprecedented technological advances.
-Culminating with the maiden flight of the – now-departed – Concorde in 1976, this period of advancement laid the foundations for today’s era of mass intercontinental travel.
-Nowadays, in 2017, there aren’t many legendary airlines left, so it’s a damn shame to watch my favorite one commit commercial suicide, up close.
+Culminating with the maiden flight of the – now-departed – Concorde in 1976, this period of technological evolution uniquely served to lay the foundations for today’s era of mass intercontinental travel.
+Nowadays, however, there aren’t many legendary airlines left, so it’s a damn shame to watch my favorite one commit commercial suicide, up close.

 Which neatly brings me to British Airways….